What is the W-9 and what is its purpose?

 - Effective January 1, 2010 the UW requires a completed and signed form W-9 (or W-8BEN for Nonresident Aliens (NRA)_ be attached to all tax reportable payments made through all payment mechanisms (PIR/DP/PO, etc.).
 Tax reportable payments and associated Account Codes are posted at 1099-MISC and 1042-S Tax Reportable Payments.

-The person who signs a W-9 must be a U.S. person.
-That means that the signer must be an individual who is a U.S. citizen or a U.S. resident alien.
+The person who signs a W-9 must be a U.S. person, an individual who is a U.S. citizen or a U.S. resident alien.
 The signer should have the organization’s consent to sign a W-9 on its behalf.

 IRS Form W-9 is most commonly used by individuals when they are working as a freelancer or independent contractor.
-If you ever find yourself filling out a Form W-9, it generally means that a business or person who is paying you money needs your U.S. Taxpayer Identification nUmber (TIN) which can be either the U.S. Social Security Number (SSN), Individual Taxpayer Identification Number (ITIN), Federal Employer Identification Number (EIN/FEIN) so it can notify the IRS of the amount.
+If you ever find yourself filling out a Form W-9, it generally means a business or person who is paying you money needs your U.S. Taxpayer Identification number (TIN)–which can be the U.S. Social Security Number (SSN), Individual Taxpayer Identification Number (ITIN), or Federal Employer Identification Number (EIN/FEIN)–so the business/person can notify the IRS of the amount.

-Minors: In the case of a Minor the W-9 should be completed with the minor’s name and the minor’s Taxpayer Identification Number (TIN) since they are the owners of the payment being made.
-As to the signature it can be either the minor’s signature or the legal guardian (parent or court appointed legal guardian).
-If you look on the internet a minor cannot sign a contract but the W-9 is not a contract and is just giving the name and TIN of the minor therefore a legal guardian is not required, but is only encouraged.
+Minors: In the case of a minor, the W-9 should be completed with the minor’s name and the minor’s Taxpayer Identification Number (TIN) since they are the owners of the payment being made.
+The signature can be either the minor’s signature or the legal guardian’s (parent or court appointed legal guardian).
+A minor cannot sign a contract, but the W-9 is not a contract.
+The W-9 is just giving the name and TIN of the minor, therefore a legal guardian is not required, but is only encouraged.

-Form W-9 remains valid unless a change in circumstances makes any information on the form incorrect.
-For example, a change in name or a change in type of entity.
-Please note that a change in address does not require a new W-9.
+Form W-9 remains valid unless a change in circumstances makes any information on the form incorrect; examples: a change in name or a change in type of entity.
+Please note a change in address does not require a new W-9.

 The UW will only accept current versions of any Internal Revenue Service (IRS) or Wisconsin Department of Revenue forms.
-These can be found at the IRS web page at IRS Forms and the Wisconsin Department of Revenue at WI Department of Revenue (DOR) Forms.
+These can be found at the IRS Forms webpage and the Wisconsin Department of Revenue Forms webpage.

-Use of a non-current form will delay payment processing because the non-current form has to be returned to the preparer and the current form must be completed before the payment can be processed in order for the UW to be in compliance with IRS and WI DOR regulations and forms.
+Use of a non-current form will delay payment processing because the non-current form has to be returned to the preparer.
+The current form must be completed before the payment can be processed so the university can be in compliance with IRS and WI DOR regulations and forms.